 Ease of enrollment

 While cost is appealing, enrollment in group health plans is also relatively easy.
-When you’re hired, at the end of your initial waiting period – or during the annual open enrollment period your employer offers – you’ll be given information pertaining to the plan or plans available to you, and instructions on how to enroll (assuming you’re eligible for your employer’s plan).
+When you’re hired, at the end of your initial waiting period – or during the annual open enrollment period your employer offers – you’ll be given information about the plan or plans available to you, and instructions on how to enroll (assuming you’re eligible for your employer’s plan).

 The process is generally straightforward, although if your employer offers multiple plan choices, it can be challenging to determine which one will give you the best value.